Aleksandar Kavčić

-Aleksandar Kavčić (Александар Кавчић; born 1968 in Belgrade) is a Serbian electrical engineer, university professor and philanthropist who is currently active as an Adjunct Professor of Electrical Engineering at the Carnegie Mellon University since 2017 and as a Professor of Electrical Engineering at the University of Hawai'i at Manoa.
+Aleksandar Kavčić (Александар Кавчић; born 1968 in Belgrade) is a Serbian electrical engineer, university professor and philanthropist who is currently active as an Adjunct Professor of Electrical Engineering at the Carnegie Mellon University.
+Since 2007 to 2017 he was a Professor of Electrical Engineering at the University of Hawai'i at Manoa.
+From 2002 to 2006 Kavčić was a John L. Loeb Associate Professor of Natural Sciences at Harvard University, and from 1998 to 2002 in the Division of Engineering and Applied Sciences at Harvard University as Assistant Professor of Electrical Engineering.

 Biography

 He studied at the prestigious Mathematical Grammar School and University of Belgrade School of Electrical Engineering.
-After completing his studies, Kavčić moved abroad due to the civil war which took place in former Yugoslavia.
+Kavčić moved abroad due to the civil war which took place in former Yugoslavia.
+He received the Dipl.-Ing. degree in Electrical Engineering from Ruhr University Bochum, Germany in 1993, and the Ph.D. degree in Electrical and Computer Engineering from Carnegie Mellon University, Pittsburgh, Pennsylvania in 1998.

-Prior to 2017, Kavčić served as assistant professor, associate professor and professor of electrical engineering at Harvard University and the University of Hawai'i at Manoa where he is presently Professor of Electrical Engineering.
+Prior to 2007 Kavčić served as an assistant professor, associate professor and professor of electrical engineering at Harvard University.
+From 2007 to 2017 he worked at the University of Hawai'i at Manoa as a Professor of Electrical Engineering.
 He also served as visiting associate professor at the City University of Hong Kong in the Fall of 2005 and as visiting scholar at the Chinese University of Hong Kong in the Spring of 2006.

 In 2016, the Carnegie Mellon University won a lawsuit against the Marvell Technology Group for infringing intellectual property of Kavčić and his mentor Jose Moura, gaining a settlement of US$750,000,000.

 He is the founder of "Alek Kavčić Foundation" which has the goal to provide high-quality textbooks available for free download for all elementary school students in Serbia.
 Over the years, he donated new computers to a number of high schools in Serbia.

 Kavčić resides in Austin and Belgrade.